Multi-Target Tracking in Distributed Sensor Networks using Particle PHD Filters: Conclusion

 \section{Conclusion}

-In this work, we developed a distributed as well as a centralized \ac{phd-pf} for \ac{mtt} in sensor network.
+In this work, we developed a distributed as well as a centralized \ac{phd-pf} for \ac{mtt} in sensor networks.
 We, furthermore, came up with a distributed version of the \ac{pcrlb} that served as a benchmark in the performance evaluation.
 Our simulation results showed that the distributed \ac{phd-dpf} is faster in correctly tracking new targets than the centralized \ac{ms-pphdf} and performs only slightly worse when the number of targets stays constant.
 In addition, it delivers accurate tracking results as long as the targets are far enough apart so that their corresponding measurement clouds are separable.
 Our approach outperforms the existing \ac{ddf-pphdf} at the cost of additional communication between sensor nodes.
+Moreover, the proposed trackers are inherently robust against outliers and the centralized \ac{ms-pphdf} is even able to handle higher clutter rates.
+The existing \ac{ddf-pphdf}, in contrast, is neither robust nor able to cope with more than $10~\%$ clutter.